dustinmartin/AwesomeContacts/README.md

 AwesomeContacts is a simple contact manager built with jQuery, Underscore.js, and ColdFusion.

-To install, drop all the code into the webroot under a folder call `AwesomeContacts`
+To install, drop all the code into the webroot under a folder called `AwesomeContacts`

 Requires ColdFusion 9.0.1